Skip to content

 Mixed

-TTAM Research Institute acquired the service in July 2025.
-It continues to operate, but buyers should factor the ownership change into their trust assessment.
+TTAM Research Institute completed the acquisition in July 2025.
+The service continues to operate; buyers should factor the ownership change into their trust assessment.

 Common Questions